Beautiful MOKE LAKE Queenstown and Best Things To Do

-Moke lake loop track key facts
+Moke Lake Loop track key facts

 Before we share more about Moke Lake and the things you can do here, let’s have a quick look at the key facts of Moke Lake Loop track.

-Things to do at Moke lake
+Things to do at Moke Lake

-Hike up to secret Moke Lake viewpoint
+Hike up to the secret Moke Lake viewpoint

 Although this is an unofficial hike up the mountain opposite of Moke Lake, it is a must do.
-You will get the best views on Moke Lake from here.
-The hike up the mountain is steep though and definitely not suitable for unexperienced hikers.
+You will get the best views of Moke Lake from here.
+The hike up the mountain is steep though and definitely not suitable for inexperienced hikers.
 But if you get higher you will be rewarded with breathtaking views!
 And if you’re lucky you will be the only one around, surrounded by majestic mountains with eventually some snow on the peaks left.

-If you don’t want to hike up all the way to the top of the mountain, then there are plenty of other great vantage points along the way up.
+If you don’t want to hike up to the top of the mountain, then there are plenty of other great vantage points along the way up.
 The 360-degree panorama view of the unique shape of Moke Lake and surrounding mountains is definitely worth the climb!
 If you’re a more advanced hiker then you can continue hiking up this mountain until Williamson Spur at 1100m.
-The pictures we took were at 800m, and because we had also planned to do the Moke lake loop track, we headed down and didn’t hike further up the mountain.
+The pictures we took were at 800m, and because we had also planned to do the Moke Lake loop track, we headed down and didn’t hike further up the mountain.

 How to get to Moke Lake Viewpoint

-To get to the Moke Lake Viewpoint is a little bit of path finding.
+To get to the Moke Lake Viewpoint is a little bit of pathfinding.
 As you won’t find any signs to the viewpoint because it’s an unofficial trail, you will have to do it with our description and photos to point you in the right direction.
 You will see a worn path though because many people have gone up to the viewpoint before you.

 You start the hike to Moke Lake viewpoint at the trailhead of Moke Lake Loop track which you will find at the end of the car park.
-Just follow the path for a few hundred meters along the lake’s shore until you’re at the end of the farmers fence.
+Just follow the path for a few hundred meters along the lake’s shore until you’re at the end of the farmer’s fence.
 Here you have to turn right after you cross the cattle grid.
 The Moke Lake loop track goes to the left here, so it’s easy to see.

-Then you have to follow the farmers fence for about 300 meters until you see an obvious gate in the fence.
+Then you have to follow the farmer’s fence for about 300 meters until you see an obvious gate in the fence.
 Here you have to keep your eyes peeled because the path up the mountain is on your left side.
 It is a worn path and from here on easy to follow.
 However, the hike up this mountain isn’t super easy as you go straight up without flat parts.

 The views along the way are beautiful though, and slowly you can see more and more of the mountains around you.
 The total time to get up to Moke Lake Viewpoint from the car park is anywhere between 45 and 60 minutes depending on your pace.